mtthwm/Intro-To-Serverless/project/timeline.md

 - [ ] Return data to the client
 - [ ] Add some styles

+### Create Product Selection Tool:

+#### Description
+- In order to find products, users will type search terms into a search bar and a list of products will appear.

+#### ETA:
+> How long do you think it will take to complete this?
+- 1-2

+#### Objective:
+> Checklist of everything you need to do to complete this issue
+- [ ] Implement the generic search dropdown solution
+- [ ] Configure the fetch request
+- [ ] Style the result list

 ### Create List View:

 #### Description
-- There needs to be some way to view the items added to the list!
+- There needs to be some way to view the items added to the list

 #### ETA:
 > How long do you think it will take to complete this?